 As people start to question why we need the police, your department can counter this message by sharing stories on why your officers joined the force and the good you do in the community.
 You can even ask some of your past successes to share why they are grateful to your department.

-After finding a few police and community members willing to share their story, start a crowdfunding or peer-to-peer campaign online.
+After finding a few police and community members willing to share their stories, start a crowdfunding or peer-to-peer campaign online.
 Include a request for donations to cover the supplies and training your department needs.
 Be sure to share pictures and as many details as possible.

 Share these stories on your social media pages and through emails.
 Ask your police members and their families to share this campaign with their communities too.